gicentre/litvis/examples/gaia.md

 ## 6. Magnitudes

-The remaining field to look at is `Gmag`, which gives the "magnitude" of a star.
+The remaining field to look at is `Gmag`, which stores the "magnitude" of a star.
 This is a measure of how bright it is, but – as with most things Astronomical – it's [not completely simple](https://en.wikipedia.org/wiki/Magnitude_%28astronomy%29):

 - the scale used is logarithmic;
 - it's not just that it's logarithmic, but there's a scaling factor applied to the logarithm too;